Geneviève Lacasse

-Geneviève Lacasse (born May 5, 1989) is a Canadian ice hockey goaltender currently playing for the Montréal section of the PWHPA.
-She is also a member of the Canada women's national ice hockey team with whom she has won gold medals at both the Olympic Games and IIHF World Championships.
-In the Canadian Women's Hockey League, she is a two-time Clarkson Cup winner.
-Lacasse was born in Montreal, Quebec, but grew up in Kingston, Ontario.
+Geneviève Lacasse (born May 5, 1989) is a Canadian former ice hockey goaltender who last played for the Montréal section of the Professional Women's Hockey Players Association (PWHPA).
+She is also a former member of the Canada women's national ice hockey team with whom she has won gold medals at both the Olympic Games and IIHF World Championships.
+In the Canadian Women's Hockey League (CWHL), she is a two-time Clarkson Cup winner.
+Lacasse was born in Montreal, Quebec.

 Education

 Lacasse attended many high schools.
-In order of attendance: École Secondaire Catholique Marie-Rivier in Kingston, Ontario, College Charles-Lemoyne in Ville Ste-Catherine Quebec, École secondaire de Mortagne in Boucherville Quebec, Kingston Collegial and Vocational Institute in Kingston, Ontario, Lake Forest Academy Chicago, and graduated from Marian High School Detroit.
-Thereafter, she enrolled at Providence College where she completed her first degree.
-Presently she is studying for a master in Marketing.
+In order of attendance: École Secondaire Catholique Marie-Rivier in Kingston, Ontario; College Charles-Lemoyne in Ville Ste-Catherine, Quebec; École secondaire de Mortagne in Boucherville, Quebec; Kingston Collegial and Vocational Institute in Kingston, Ontario; Lake Forest Academy in Chicago, Illinois; and graduated from Marian High School in Detroit, Michigan.
+Thereafter, she enrolled at Providence College where she completed her first bachelor's degree.
+Presently she is studying for a master's degree in marketing.